saschagrunert/kubernix/README.md

 #### Overlays

 Overlays provide a method to extend and change Nix derivations.
-This means, that we're able to change dependencies during the cluster bootstrapping process.
+This means, that we’re able to change dependencies during the cluster bootstrapping process.
 For example, we can exchange the used CRI-O version to use a local checkout by writing this simple `overlay.nix`: